The Short Answer? Yes. The Better Answer? Here’s Why.

 -

-Overland travelers who need reliable EDC in rugged conditions
+Overland travelers who want reliable EDC in rugged conditions

 -

-Field chefs and outdoor pros looking for edge performance that outlasts the trip
+Field chefs and tradespeople looking for sharpness that lasts

 -